Interested in learning about African American Activism in London?

 Check out the following map showing Black Abolitionist lectures from 1838-1900:

 The following map shows these lectures over time:

-I can organise tours for school groups, university courses, and private organisations – just ask!
+I can organise tours for school groups, university courses, and private organisations – both in-person and virtual, just ask!

 Any questions?
 Contact me at email@example.com, and if you want to learn more about this topic, please visit my website dedicated to my research.